 And here were forests ancient as the hills,

 Darren didn’t notice.
 He was trying to figure out how to bring up the clearing and what had happened to him there.
 He couldn’t just blurt it out.
-Wanting to see that fire as long as she could, Katelyn helped him out of his dilemma by casually asking, “So, what did you do after your nap?”
-He was deciding how to answer, how much to say and he turned towards Katelyn.
-Now focused on her, he could see she knew.
-Surely not what had happened but that something had.
+Wanting to see that fire as long as she could, Katelyn helped him out by casually asking, “So, what did you do after your nap?”
+He was deciding how to answer, how much to say and he turned towards her.
+Now focused on her, he could see she knew: surely not what had happened but that something had.

 “So, what did you do then?” she prompted.
 She was still unsure what had really happened and why his eyes, though not so much now, had looked like the eyes in that painting.
 She remembered the painting well.
-She’d had an afternoon to herself after a meeting was canceled on a business trip and had gone on a walking tour.
+She’d been on a business trip and had an afternoon to herself after a meeting was canceled.
 The museum was a small-town museum with no well-known canvases, but the pieces it had were quality.
 She had wandered through the main room, rounded a large wall, and had abruptly come face to face with the portrait of the man in the mask.
-It was really just his head.
 She didn’t remember if his shoulders showed or even his collar.
 The painting was unnerving.
 She thought at first it was because it was only of his head but then realized the mask he was wearing was misplaced, not over his eyes as most masks are.
-After several revisits, she figured it out.
+After several visits, she figured it out.